-Cisco Identity Services Engine (Cisco ISE) guest services enable you to provide secure network access to guests such as visitors, contractors, consultants, and customers.
-You can support guests with basic Cisco ISE licenses, and you can choose from several deployment options depending on your company’s infrastructure and feature requirements.
+Cisco Identity Services Engine (ISE) guest services enable you to provide secure network access to guests such as visitors, contractors, consultants, and customers.
+You can support guests with base Cisco ISE licenses, and you can choose from several deployment options depending on your company’s infrastructure and feature requirements.

 Cisco ISE provides web-based and mobile portals to provide on-boarding for guests and employees to your company’s network and internal resources and services.